-Agarose gel electrophoresis is an important technique in molecular genetics since long.
-The DNA bands can only be visualised using the agarose gel electrophoresis.
-In the genomic research, analysing and interpreting the agarose gel electrophoresis results are very crucial.
+Agarose gel electrophoresis is an important technique in molecular genetics for a long.
+DNA bands can only be visualized using agarose gel electrophoresis.
+In genomic research, analyzing and interpreting the agarose gel electrophoresis results are very crucial.

 A lot of expertise and experience are required for Interpreting gel electrophoresis results.

-In this article, I am giving you a pictorial guide for analysing and interpreting agarose gel electrophoresis results.
-I am explaining each type of electrophoresis results from worse to best.
-For doing this, I had performed several experiments in bad as well as in some good conditions.
-Let’s start,
+In this article, we are giving you a pictorial guide for analyzing and interpreting agarose gel electrophoresis results.
+We are explaining each type of electrophoresis results from worse to best.
+For doing this, we had performed several experiments in bad as well as in some good conditions.

 Factor affecting the gel electrophoresis results:

 - The composition and concentration of the buffer

 - The concentration of the agarose gel

 - The purity and concentration of the DNA

 - The voltage of the electrophoresis

 - Use of the buffer and agarose gel